atournayre/maker-bundle/docs/generators/controller.md

 - Generates a template path based on the controller name (converted to snake_case)
 - Configurable namespace and directory through bundle configuration
 - Option to extend Symfony's AbstractController
+- Customizable controller template through configuration or command option
+- Support for implementing interfaces specified in configuration

 ## Example Usage